ng-packagr/ng-packagr/README.md

 #### License header

-To prepend a license header on your budles:
+To prepend a license header in your bundled files:

 ```
 {